My First Semester Away to College

 During the third week of September, I started my first week of first semester classes.
 My 15 credits of courses plus non-credit physical education took up approximately 25 hours of class time per week.

-A five credit Zoology 101 course met 10 hours weekly.
+A five-credit Zoology 101 course met 10 hours weekly.
 It was broken down into three hours of lecture, three hours of discussion, and four of laboratory work.

 My English 101 and Math 21 classes didn't meet as often as the science courses.
 English 101 was scheduled for three hours weekly and differential calculus for four hours each week.

-As I remember, my first college class was a chemistry lab which met from 7:45 until 9:40 on Monday morning.
+As I remember, my first college class was a chemistry lab that met from 7:45 until 9:40 on Monday morning.
 That was followed by my math class from 11:00 until 11:50.
 In the afternoon, I think I had a zoology lecture from 2:25 until 3:15.

-With the exception of my math class which met Monday, Tuesday, Wednesday, and Friday, my other classes met either Monday, Wednesday, and Friday or Tuesday, Thursday, and Saturday morning.
+Except for my math class which met Monday, Tuesday, Wednesday, and Friday, my other classes met either Monday, Wednesday, and Friday or Tuesday, Thursday, and Saturday morning.

 I quickly found out that college life was a lot different from high school.